OpenEnergyDashboard/DesignDocs/routeDocs/README.md

-## Overview
+# Overview

 This Postman collection contains API endpoints for the new UI functionality that allows admin users to manage time-varying conversions and patterns over days and weeks.
-It can be used to simplify verification and troubleshooting of API functionality, and as a foundation for future documentation of all OED (Operational Energy Dashboard) APIs.
+It can be used to simplify verification and troubleshooting of API functionality, and as a foundation for future documentation of all OED (Open Energy Dashboard) APIs.

-Postman OED Collection & API Documentation: https://documenter.getpostman.com/view/37855775/2sB3BDLXa7
+Postman OED Collection & API Documentation: [https://documenter.getpostman.com/view/37855775/2sB3BDLXa7](https://documenter.getpostman.com/view/37855775/2sB3BDLXa7)

+The [current JSON version of the Postman API documentation](OED.postman_collection.json) in this repository.

 ## Folder Structure